HACKER097/WebEx/ssti.md

 ## Q2

 We are required to find out which character requence cause errors.
-After trying out a bunch of things, its `{{`
+After trying out a bunch of things, its `{{`.
+The error is likely a syntax error, the interpreter expects a `}}` after `{{` and gives an error when it doesnt find it.

 ## Q3